Skip to Main Content

 Whether you're in a math course or using math in another subject, there are different ways to get support at MRU.
 Here's where to start:

-• Find books, articles, videos, and other resources in the library and elsewhere online to support your coursework and projects
+• Find books, articles, videos, and other resources to support your coursework or projects

-• Understand how to search for reliable, relevant resources
+• Learn how to search for reliable and relevant materials

 Study Strategies & Learning Support

-Work one-on-one with a Writing & Learning Strategist to build your math learning strategies, or join a workshop.
+Work one-on-one with a Learning Strategist to build your math learning strategies, or join a workshop.

 Peer Learning Program